reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/vehicles.md

 - **end** (optional) specifies vehicle end place defined via location, earliest (reserved) and latest (required) arrival time.
     When omitted, then vehicle ends on last job location
 - **dispatch** (optional) a list of dispatch places.
-When specified, shift start location is not considered as depot and vehicle has to navigate first to one of these places to load goods.
+When specified, shift start location is not considered as depot and vehicle has to navigate first to one of these places to load goods with dispatching constraints.
     Check example [here](../../../examples/pragmatic/basics/dispatch.md)
 - **breaks** (optional) a list of vehicle breaks.
 A break is specified by:
      - time window or interval after which a break should happen (e.g. between 3 or 4 hours after start)